DonMVB/aws/AWS_Assoc_SAA_C02.md

   - Health Checks: detect unhealthy conditions to ping a port/protocol/destination.
 If the response isn't what we want, the target is unhealthy and the ELB responds.

 ### 1.24.2.
 ELB Key Details:
 - Load balancers can be internet facing or application internal.
+You pay for ELB's by the hour, not matter how small.
 - To route domain traffic to an ELB load balancer, use Amazon Route 53 to create an Alias record that points to your load balancer.
 An Alias record is preferable over a CName, but both can work.
 - ELBs (ALB/CLB) do not have predefined IPv4 addresses; you must resolve them with DNS instead.
 Your load balancer will never have its own IP by default, but you can create a static IP for a network load balancer because network LBs are for high performance purposes.
 - Instances behind the ELB are reported as `InService` or `OutofService`.